tfsec/tfsec.github.io/_docs/google/iam/no-folder-level-service-account-impersonation.md

 ---
+title: google-iam-no-folder-level-service-account-impersonation
-title: Users should not be granted service account access at the folder level
+description: Users should not be granted service account access at the folder level
 shortcode: google-iam-no-folder-level-service-account-impersonation
 legacy:
 summary: Users should not be granted service account access at the folder level